-The chest clip and receiver connect with each other using wireless technology, and the receiver will chime to notify driver that there is a child in the back seat.
-It will even alert the driver in the event the child opens their chest clip.
+The chest clip and receiver connect with each other using wireless technology, and the receiver will chime to notify the driver that there is a child in the back seat.
+It will even alert the driver if the child opens their chest clip.

 In order to install the SensorSafe receiver in the vehicle, caregivers need to locate the correct port for the receiver and plug it in.
-The receiver is designed to make a tone immediately the next time the vehicle is turned on.
+The receiver should emit a tone immediately the next time the vehicle is turned on.